The Courant & Robbins Contradiction

 A line segment is simply a part of a line that defines a set of all numbers greater than (or greater than or equal to) a given value and less than (or less than or equal to) a given value, so, since the Platonist insists that the sum of an infinite quantity of fractions does ‘exist’, he cannot logically argue that such line segments don’t ‘exist’.
 Similarly, it would be absurd for a Platonist to argue that while the sum of an infinite quantity of fractions does ‘exist’, the sum of an infinite quantity of line segments cannot ‘exist’.

 The Courant & Robbins contradiction is a compelling argument against Platonism in mathematics.
-It demonstrates that the Platonist belief that the sum of a limitless quantity of fractions such as 1⁄10 + 1⁄100 + 1⁄1000 + … ‘exists’, and is the same ‘actual’ thing as the value we refer to as ‘1⁄9’, is logically untenable.
+It demonstrates that the Platonist assumption that an actual sum of a limitless quantity of fractions such as 1⁄10 + 1⁄100 + 1⁄1000 + … ‘exists’, and is the same ‘actual’ thing as the value we refer to as 1⁄9, is logically untenable.